Particle algorithms for maximum likelihood training of latent variable models: INTRODUCTION

 \section{Abstract}

-Building on~\cite{Neal1998}, where the problem tackled by EM is recast as the optimization of a free energy functional on an infinite-dimensional space, we obtain three practical particle-based alternatives to EM applicable to broad classes of models.
-All three are derived through straightforward discretizations of gradient flows associated with the functional.
-The novel algorithms scale well to high-dimensional settings and outperform existing state-of-the-art methods in numerical experiments.
+\citet{Neal1998} recast maximum likelihood estimation of any given latent variable model as the minimization of a free energy functional $F$, and the EM algorithm as coordinate descent applied to $F$.
+Here, we explore alternative ways to optimize the functional.
+In particular, we identify various gradient flows associated with $F$ and show that their limits coincide with $F$'s stationary points.
+By discretizing the flows, we obtain practical particle-based algorithms for maximum likelihood estimation in broad classes of latent variable models.
+The novel algorithms scale to high-dimensional settings and perform well in numerical experiments.

-\section{Introduction}
+\section{INTRODUCTION}

-In machine learning and statistics, we often aim to use a probabilistic model, $p_\theta(x,y)$, defined in terms of a vector of parameters, $\theta$, to infer some quantities, $x$, that we cannot observe experimentally from some, $y$, that we can.
-A pragmatic middleground between Bayesian and frequentist approaches to this type of problem is the \emph{empirical Bayes} (EB) paradigm, dating back to \cite{Robbins1955}, in which we \begin{enumerate} \item[(S1)] learn the parameters from the data: we search for parameters $\theta_*$ that explain the data $y$ well; \item[(S2)] use $\theta_*$ to draw inferences on $x$ with quantified uncertainty. \end{enumerate} Because this approach does not require eliciting a prior over the parameters, it is particularly appealing for models with parameters lacking physical interpretations (e.g.\ the kernel hyperparameters in GP regression) or meaningful prior information.
-Steps (S1,2) are typically reformulated technically as \begin{enumerate} \item[(S1)] find a $\theta_*$ maximizing the \emph{marginal likelihood} $p_\theta(y):=\int p_\theta(x,y)dx$; \item[(S2)] obtain the corresponding \emph{posterior distribution} $p_{\theta_*}(x|y):=p_{\theta_*}(x,y)/p_{\theta_*}(y)$. \end{enumerate}
+In machine learning and statistics, we often use a probabilistic model, $p_\theta(x,y)$, defined in terms of a vector of parameters, $\theta$, to infer some quantities, $x$, that we cannot observe experimentally from some, $y$, that we can.
+A pragmatic middle ground between Bayesian and frequentist approaches to this type of problem is the \emph{empirical Bayes} (EB) paradigm~\citep{Robbins1955} wherein we \begin{compactenum} \item[(S1)] learn the parameters from the data: we search for parameters $\theta_*$ that explain the data $y$ well; \item[(S2)] use $\theta_*$ to infer, and quantify the uncertainty in, $x$. \end{compactenum} Because this approach does not require eliciting a prior over the parameters, it is particularly appealing for models whose parameters lack physical interpretations or meaningful prior information; e.g.\ the generator network in Sec.~\ref{sec:gen}.
+Steps (S1,2) are typically reformulated technically as \begin{compactenum} \item[(S1)] find a $\theta_*$ maximizing the \emph{marginal likelihood},

-Perhaps the most well-known method tackling (S1,2) is the \emph{expectation maximization} (EM) algorithm~\cite{Dempster1977}: starting from an initial guess $\theta_0$, alternate,